JaKooLit/Arch-Hyprland/README.md

-#### ⏩ Contributing
+#### ✍️ Contributing
 - As stated above, these script does not contain actual config files.
 These are only the installer of packages
-- The development branch of this script is pulling the latest "stable" releases of the Hyprland-Dotfiles.
 - If you want to contribute and/or test the Hyprland-Dotfiles (development branch), [`Hyprland-Dots-Development`](https://github.com/JaKooLit/Hyprland-Dots/tree/development)
+- Want to contribute on KooL-Hyprland-Dots Click [`HERE`](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CONTRIBUTING.md) for a guide how to contribute
+- Want to contribute on This Installer?
+Click [`HERE`](https://github.com/JaKooLit/Arch-Hyprland/blob/main/CONTRIBUTING.md) for a guide how to contribute

 #### 👍👍👍 Thanks and Credits!
 - [`Hyprland`](https://hyprland.org/) Of course to Hyprland and @vaxerski for this awesome Dynamic Tiling Manager.